FORCE

 Spring ForceAs you may have discovered for yourself, springs resists attempts to change their length.
 In fact, the more you alter a spring’s length, the harder it resists.
 The force exerted by a spring may be represented as:

-where x is the change in length, and is the stiffness constant or simply, the spring constant.
+where x is the change in length, and k is the stiffness constant or simply, the spring constant.

 Unit of spring constant is N/m.